lucidfusion/SlabJS/README.md

 # SlabJS

-SlabJS is a web framework that allows you to build a web application and then compile it into standalone HTML.
+SlabJS is a web framework that allows you to build dynamic web applications and compile them into standalone, optimized, static HTML.

 ## Features